 Read below for more examples.

-Webhooks are asynchronous events.
-We do our best to always send them in a timely manner, but we DO NOT recommend on relying on webhooks for events that are time sensitive.
+Because webhooks are asynchronous events, we do our best to always send them in a timely manner.
+With this said, however, we DO NOT recommend on relying on webhooks for events that are time sensitive.

 A good example of this is your signup path.
 We DO NOT recommend that you block a user from moving forward with provisioning or signup on your side based on the arrival of a webhook.